Best daily deals

 Chrome Flags are experimental features Google hasn’t released yet, but you can access and try.
 Just remember these aren’t ready for an official release just yet.
 This means they may not work very well all of the time.
 You may encounter the occasional hiccup, bug, or crash.

-How to access Chrome Flags settings?
+How do you access Chrome Flags settings?

 How to access the Chrome Flags page: